 - 1. Q. WHAT BASIC REQUIREMENTS AND CONDITIONS MUST BE MET IN ORDER FOR TAX RELIEF UNDER THE OWNERS' PROGRAM TO BE GRANTED IN THE STATE OF CONNECTICUT? - A. The following requirements and conditions must be met: - (1) Owner (or spouse, if domiciled together) must have been 65 years of age by the end of the calendar year preceding the filing period.
 Totally disabled persons, regardless of age, are initially eligible provided they have a Social Security Award letter specifying a date of entitlement during the current benefit year or an SSA-1099 with Medicare premiums.
-(Note: In cases of pension plans other than Social Security, contact O.P.M. for further information.) - (2) Claimant must own the property for which tax relief is sought; or he/she must hold a tenancy for life use or for a term of years in such property, which tenancy makes him/her liable for the payment of property taxes under Section 12-48; or he/she must share in such ownership AND, in all cases, must reside at said property.
+(Note: In cases of pension plans other than Social Security, contact O.P.M. for further information.) - Claimant must own the property for which tax relief is sought; or he/she must hold a tenancy for life use or for a term of years in such property, which tenancy makes him/her liable for the payment of property taxes under Section 12-48 (such life use or life tenancy must be recorded on the town land records for the claimant to be eligible); or he/she must share in such ownership AND, in all cases, must reside at said property.
 Such ownership, which must constitute the claimant's principal or legal residence, must have been effective on or before October 1st of the current assessment year.
 Principal residence shall be defined as residency of at least 6 months and one day for the program year.
 (See also Questions 4.)

-Applications filed under the disability provision must be accompanied by current proof of disability no older than three years.
-Acceptable proofs include an SSA-1099 showing Medicare deduction, OR IF UNDER AGE 62, SHOWS THAT APPLICANT COLLECTS SOCIAL SECURITY UNDER HIS/HER OWN SOCIAL SECURITY NUMBER, a computer generated message from Social Security that states the person is disabled and indicates the amount of payment, such as a TPQY, or proof of permanent and total disability from a federal, state, municipal, or other government related program deemed comparable by the Secretary of the Office of Policy and Management.
+Applications filed under the disability provision must be accompanied by current proof of eligibility to receive Social Security disability benefits no older than three years.
+Acceptable proofs include an SSA-1099 showing Medicare deduction, OR IF UNDER AGE 62, SHOWS THAT APPLICANT COLLECTS SOCIAL SECURITY UNDER HIS/HER OWN SOCIAL SECURITY NUMBER, a computer generated message from Social Security that states the person is disabled and indicates the amount of payment, such as a Benefit Verification Letter, or proof of permanent and total disability from a federal, state, municipal, or other government related program deemed comparable by the Secretary of the Office of Policy and Management.

 PLEASE NOTE: BOX 8 OF THE SSA-1099 IS THE CLAIM NUMBER.
-OFTEN THIS IS THE APPLICANT'S SOCIAL SECURITY NUMBER BUT EQUALLY OFTEN THIS IS SOMEONE ELSE'S NUMBER.
+OFTEN THIS IS THE APPLICANT'S SOCIAL SECURITY NUMBER BUT EQUALLY AS OFTEN THIS IS SOMEONE ELSE'S NUMBER.
 IT CAN BE THE SPOUSE'S NUMBER OR THE PARENT'S NUMBER.
 YOU SHOULD LOOK FOR WHERE THE NUMBER IS DIFFERENT AND ASK IF THE APPLICANT ALSO COLLECTS UNDER HIS/HER OWN NUMBER.
 SOCIAL SECURITY CODING FOR THE BOX 8 NUMBER IS PROVIDED IN EXHIBIT 1.
 USEFUL INFORMATION ABOUT THE STATUS OF THE APPLICANT IS AVAILABLE THROUGH THIS CODING.

 Section 12-170aa(b) states that people receiving government related disability benefits other than Social Security Disability are eligible for this program only if they have not been engaged in employment covered by Social Security.
-Veterans who have worked under Social Security and who have not been found sufficiently disabled for Social Security Disability or who have chosen not to apply under Social Security are not eligible for this benefit.
+Applicants who have worked under Social Security and who have not been found sufficiently disabled for Social Security Disability or who have chosen not to apply under Social Security are not eligible for this benefit.
 Veterans on V.A.
 Disability who have insufficient quarters of coverage under Social Security should provide a statement of this information from Social Security.

-(3) Claimant's qualifying income must not exceed \$32,300 if unmarried, or \$39,500 if married.
+(3) Claimant's 2019 total income must not exceed \$37,000 if unmarried, or \$45,100 if married.
 For married couples, income for both husband and wife must be counted in establishing qualifying income.
-(Also see INCOME, Question 18.)
+(Also see INCOME, Question 19.)